AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

    corresponding to this input state through the equation of state before integrating.

-When integrating the system, we often need auxillary information to close the system.
+When integrating the system, we often need auxiliary information to close the system.
 This is kept in the original ``burn_t`` that was passed into the integration routines.
 For this reason, we often need to pass both the specific integrator's type (e.g. ``dvode_t``) and